mlcommons/croissant/docs/croissant-spec-1.1.md

 }
 ```

-The total count of persons is a statistic on the RecordSet.
-It references Wikidata's [Cardinality](https://www.wikidata.org/wiki/Q4049983) term.
-The mean is a statistic on the `person/age` field.
-It reference the DDI-CDI `SummaryStatisticType` vocabulary.
+The total count of persons is a statistic on the RecordSet, so it is defined as an `annotation` property of the RecordSet.
+It references Wikidata's [Cardinality](https://www.wikidata.org/wiki/Q4049983) term as a `dataType`.

+The mean is a statistic on the `person/age` field, so it is defined as an `annotation` property of the `person/age` field.

+It references a term from the [DDI-CDI](https://vocabularies.cessda.eu/vocabulary/SummaryStatisticType) `SummaryStatisticType` vocabulary.

-Instead of just providing the URL of the vocabulary term, we use Schema.org's `DefinedTerm` to reference the vocabulary term.
-This allows us to add more information about the term, such as `termCode`, `inDefinedTermSet` to point to the vocabulary, and `name` to provide a human-readable name for the term.
+Instead of just providing the URL of the vocabulary term as `dataType`, we can use Schema.org's `DefinedTerm` construct to provide more details about the vocabulary term.
+This allows us to specify a `termCode`, `inDefinedTermSet` to point to the vocabulary, and `name` to provide a human-readable name for the term.

+By contrast, the `maxValue` is defined as a `dataType` with the URL of the term in the DDI-CDI vocabulary.
+It also references Schema.org's `sc:maxValue` property as an `equivalentProperty` to indicate that it is the maximum value of the field.

 ### Using External Vocabularies with Data